 man.
 With the believers in ‘Ishqábád assisting him, he succeeded

-in carrying off the palm.
+in carrying off the plan.
 For a long period in ‘Ishqábád, he had

 no rest.
 Day and night, he urged the believers on.
 Then they

 too exerted their efforts, and made sacrifices above and beyond